 Calcium (Ca).
 Critical tissue levels are not given, as Ca deficiency has not been documented in California.
 The benefits of Ca in amending sodic (high Na) or acid soils are well known, but this practice is based on soil analysis.
-Direct vine response to Ca has only been demonstrated under extremely high Mg conditions, presumably due to Mg antagonism to Ca and K. "Normal" petiole levels begin at ~0.5% Ca, most commonly range from 1.0 to 2.0%, and can occur above 3.5% in petioles where Mg and K levels are low.
+Direct vine response to Ca has only been demonstrated under extremely high Mg conditions, presumably due to Mg antagonism to Ca and K. "Normal" petiole levels begin at 0.5% Ca, most commonly range from 1.0 to 2.0%, and can occur above 3.5% in petioles where Mg and K levels are low.

 Zinc (Zn).
 Grape varieties and rootstocks vary widely in susceptibility to Zn deficiency.
 Most varieties fit within the critical levels given, although sensitive varieties such as Ribier, Merlot, and Muscat of Alexandria should always be maintained above the adequate threshold level.
-Low-susceptibility varieties such as Perlette and Chenin blanc will tolerate levels at or slightly below the deficient level of 15 ppm Zn.
+Low susceptibility varieties such as Perlette and Chenin blanc will tolerate levels at or slightly below the deficient level of 15 ppm Zn.

 Differences in petiole levels along the shoot and changes during the growing season are minor.
-Bloom time levels are most critical because of possible fruit set and "shot berry" effects.
+Bloomtime levels are most critical because of possible fruit set and "shot berry" effects.

 Manganese (Mn).
 California experience with deficiencies is limited due to the small number of occurrences.
 Levels above 200 to 300 ppm usually indicate a low pH or acid soil.
 Soil pH's of 5.5 or less are very common at this range.
-This due to increased Mn availability in acid soils.
+This is due to increased Mn availability in acid soils.
 High Mn is probably not a problem until 1,200 ppm or higher is reached.
-Toxic levels are based on European literature where toxic levels range up to 5,000 ppm.
+The toxic level is not well defined due to a lack of experience in California; it is based on European literature where toxic levels range up to 5,000 ppm.